- Home

 - U.S. Department of Transportation: Summer Transportation Internship Program for Diverse Groups (STIPDG)

-The series of videos below can also be found on IBTTA's YouTube channel, or by visiting our website's Data & Resources section and searching "Spotlights.
+The series of videos below can also be found on IBTTA's YouTube channel.

 - Joi Dean, Executive Director and CEO, Richmond Metropolitan Transportation Authority